- Download our Moving to Bahrain Guide (PDF)

 Education in Bahrain is of a high standard.
 As a result of the ever-growing expat population, there are plenty of international schools in Bahrain to choose from.
 An official body known as the Bahrain Education and Training Quality Authority (BQA) provides regular reports and reviews on both public and private schools, including international schools.

 Bahrain championed the Arabian Peninsula's first public education system in 1930.
 Today, the Kingdom boasts a high standard of education, with a literacy rate of approximately 96 percent.

 Public schools in Bahrain

-In Bahrain, basic education is compulsory for all children aged six to 14, and tuition at state schools is free.
+Education in Bahrain is compulsory for all children aged six to 14, and tuition at state schools is free.
 Textbooks, uniforms, lunches and school transport are also provided free of charge.

 While English is taught in Bahraini schools, the main language of instruction is a local dialect of Arabic.
 This puts non-native speakers at a significant disadvantage.